RitamNaskar11/RitamNaskar11/README.md

-👋Hi, I’m @RitamNaskar
+-👋Hi, I’m @RitamNaskar
-🎓I’m a Bachelor of Computer Applications (BCA) graduate – Class of 2025.
+-🎓I’m a Bachelor of Computer Applications (BCA) graduate – Class of 2025.
 👀I’m passionate about frontend web development
 🧑‍💻 I have skills on HTML, CSS, and JavaScript, and I'm currently exploring Python 💼 I’m building real-world projects like a Spotify clone, Foodie (food ordering website).